Mind-body techniques to help you deal with stress

-Last week Expat Nest founder Vivian Chiona invited Ioulia Maimari, a clinical psychologist and cognitive behavioural therapist (MSc), to discuss the physiological aspects of stress as well as the role of stress in the highly mobile expat life.
-This week Ioulia Maimari takes a look at some mind-body techniques to help us manage stress.
+In acknowledgement of how stressful it can be to lead a highly mobile expat life, Expat Nest founder Vivian Chiona invited Ioulia Maimari, a clinical psychologist and cognitive behavioural therapist (MSc), to take a look at a few mind-body techniques to help us manage stress.

 As expats we may not be able to avoid certain stressors in our lives, but we can learn self-monitoring techniques to reduce the negative impact of stress and anxiety on our daily lives.